 Whereas the period 2010-2016 constituted one of relative continuity, the period 2016-2019 can be considered one of ideational disruption.
-In April 2016, the High Representative of the Union for Foreign Affairs and Security Policy and the Commission published a Communication on Hybrid Threats (2016).
-The EU was framed as facing a changed threat landscape, with blurring lines between state and non-state, and economically-motivated and politically-motivated attacks.
+In April 2016, the High Representative of the Union for Foreign Affairs and Security Policy and the Commission published a Communication on Hybrid Threats (European Commission and High Representative of the Union for Foreign Affairs and Security Policy 2016).
+The EU was framed as facing a changed threat landscape, with blurring lines between state and nonstate, and economically-motivated and politically-motivated attacks.
 While the underlying philosophy of risk formulating the programme of resilience remains, the narrative regarding the nature of those threats is one in which the distinction between internal and external security are less meaningful, resulting in cooperation between the High Representative and the Commission becoming essential.
-In particular, the Joint Communication highlights that the growing risk is that malicious actors engage in combinations of economic, technological, military and diplomatic activities to undermine the stability of states and their economies 'while remaining below the threshold of formally declared warfare' (2016, p.
-2).
+In particular, the Joint Communication highlights that the growing risk is that malicious actors engage in combinations of economic, technological, military and diplomatic activities to undermine the stability of states and their economies 'while remaining below the threshold of formally declared warfare' (European Commission and High Representative of the Union for Foreign Affairs and Security Policy 2016, 2).

 Ideational continuity and path-dependence is apparent in the section of the Communication on cybersecurity, which emphasises coordination, coherence and resilience, with an enhanced role for national authorities cooperating with the private sector to ensure the resilience of information systems and critical information infrastructures (2016, pp. 10-12).
-Here, we can see that the emphasis remains on the cooperation between public and private sector experts, with no distinct change in philosophy or programme, and policies changing by means of gradualist layering; the success of ENISA and private-sector cooperation is used as legitimation basis for expanding the ENISA mandate and providing for 'market based' solutions through the EU Cybersecurity Act (Regulation 2019/881, 2019).
+Here, we can see that the emphasis remains on the cooperation between public and private sector experts, with no distinct change in philosophy or programme, and policies changing by means of gradualist layering; the success of ENISA and private-sector cooperation is used as legitimation basis for expanding the ENISA mandate and providing for 'market based' solutions through the EU Cybersecurity Act (Regulation 2019/881 2019).
 Under this law, cybersecurity 'experts' are brought into the regulatory sphere by providing accreditation and certification for ICT products, processes and services, based on the underlying philosophy that experts are best placed to oversee these activities.

 Disinformation, however, is presented as a new form of threat, and social media as its key dissemination channel.
-While disinformation in itself is not a new phenomenon, it moves from a peripheral concern of the EU to take a central position in its security-focused initiatives, initially due to Russia's expansion of its disinformation campaigns from Russia and its periphery in its first and second phases to then focus on disruption and destabilisation in Europe in 2014, coinciding with its military incursion into the Ukraine (Treverton et al., 2018, p.
-69).
-The European Council expressed a specific concern over online disinformation in this context, urging 'the High Representative, in cooperation with Member States and EU institutions, to prepare by June an action plan' (European Council, 2015, p.
-4).
+While disinformation in itself is not a new phenomenon, it moves from a peripheral concern of the EU to take a central position in its securityfocused initiatives, initially due to Russia's expansion of its disinformation campaigns from Russia and its periphery in its first and second phases to then focus on disruption and destabilisation in Europe in 2014, coinciding with its military incursion into the Ukraine (Treverton et al. 2018, 69).
+The European Council expressed a specific concern over online disinformation in this context, urging 'the High Representative, in cooperation with Member States and EU institutions, to prepare by June an action plan' (European Council 2015, 4).
 It is here that the blending of the approaches coming from historical and discursive institutionalism becomes highly pertinent; whereas there is continuity coming from historical path-dependences concerning the role of private actors in the governance of cybersecurity based in understandings of expertise and aligned interests, we see a rupture as the result of an exogenous shock resulting from perceived information warfare waged by Russia.
 In terms of discursive institutionalism, this rupture creates an ideational critical juncture, in which the way these private actors are understood is subject to a divergence between those actors sharing the EU's interests (including providers of CII security solutions), and those that are deemed not to share the same interests, which include certain social media platforms.